Boost Your Brain with Mind Lab Pro

 The diagnosis of meningioma compressing optic chiasm is also made by radiological studies of the brain such as MRI or CT scan.

-The treatment of meningiomas is surgical intervention or radiotherapy.
+The treatment of meningiomas is surgical intervention

 The gliomas are the benign tumors of glial cells occurring in the CNS.
 The gliomas of optic chiasm usually arise from the astrocytes.